-I believe freelance travel writing success begins with selling your stories.
-My mantra is that if you can’t sell your stories, you don’t get to write them.
+There are 2 freelance travel writing skills you must have to succeed.
+Success begins with the ability to sell your stories.
+My mantra is "if you can’t sell your stories, you don’t get to write them."

-To be successful requires two important skills: writing and selling.
-Even if you’re the most talented “natural” writer, you face two major obstacles to getting your travel stories published:
+And in order to sell your stories, you need to be able to write a publishable piece.
+Even if you’re the most talented “natural” writer, you face these two major obstacles to getting your travel stories published.

 When I work with novice coaching clients, I usually spend considerable time editing and rewriting their query letters and manuscripts before they’re submitted to editors.
 I see considerable overuse of clichés and the passive voice.
 Beginners also tend to use complicated language.

-It’s still possible to see your articles published in this highly competitive arena—and even thrive.
+It’s still possible, with a little bit of dedication, to see your articles published in this highly competitive arena—and even thrive.
 Enthusiasm, determination, and the desire to succeed are critical elements for success in freelance writing!
 And with some sort of outside assistance (workshops, courses, coaching, extra reading, etc.) you will improve.

 I know of several writers whose initial writing was not at a publishable standard.
 But through perseverance, they made a name for themselves as good, solid travel writers.
 Many of them did this with outside help, such as using a writing coach.

 There’s one more observation I have with newbie travel writers trying to break into print: most need to improve their creative writing skills.
-Their work isn’t publishable without improvement.
-For the better paying and more respected print magazines it’s a standard requirement.
+Their work sounds more like an advertorial, and isn’t publishable without improvement.
+For the better paying and more respected print magazines creative travel writing skills are a standard requirement.

 Some beginners believe their writing is better than it really is.
 They have a prevailing belief that magazine editors will be happy to work with them on their poorly written manuscripts.
 This is not so.
 Editors are busy.
 They become very frustrated with writers that submit unpublishable work because it kills the editor’s time.